There are about a dozen Canna Lily (Canna spp.) species. The genus of colorful flowering plants hails from South America.

-However, the main thing to remember when choosing companions for your terrestrial Canna lilies is that the plants you choose should thrive in the conditions your Cannas prefer.
+However, the main thing to remember when choosing what to plant with cannas is that the plants you choose should thrive in the conditions your Cannas prefer.

 Perennial plants accompanying Canna lilies must be able to survive in USDA hardiness zones 7-11.

 They must like full sun (6 hours a day), and well-draining soil richly amended with organic matter and mulched to retain just the right amount of moisture.